Why is Security so Important in Industrial Internet of Things?

 Thirdly, you need to evaluate these consequences.
-Also here, you can use some of the great evaluation techniques that are out there.
-For instance:
+You can use some of the great evaluation techniques that are out there.
+Such as:

-Network threat detection - scanning your network to make sure there’s no weird things happening on it
+Network threat detection - scanning your network to make sure no weird things are happening on it

 Reviewing your offboarding strategy and password policies

-Penetration testing - have a third-party try to actually hack into your solutions
+Penetration testing - have a third-party try to hack into your solutions

 MITIGATING THESE THREE STEPS

 So how do you mitigate these three steps?
-It really depends.
-I suggest you look into techniques like ENISA, or one of these that I would also like to recommend:
+It depends.
+We suggest you look into techniques like ENISA, or one of these:

-Microsoft's Stride, is a threat modelling technique where you can classify your threats according to the acronym, STRIDE:
+Microsoft's Stride is a threat modeling technique where you can classify your threats according to the acronym STRIDE: